 If you don’t believe me, leave the salt until the last minute.
-Taste the pumpkin butter (careful it will be really hot!) and if it tastes kind of O.K but it could do with ‘something’, add a small pinch of salt dissolved in a hot water.
+Taste the pumpkin butter (carefully it will be really hot!) and if it tastes kind of O.K but it could do with ‘something’, add a small pinch of salt dissolved in a hot water.

 Stir it in, properly and taste again.
-Suddenly all the flavours will be much intense and it will change O.K kind of pumpkin butter into the best one you’ve ever tasted!
+Suddenly all the flavours will be much more intense and it will change O.K kind of pumpkin butter into the best one you’ve ever tasted!

 Additional (optional) ingredients